 Crucially, everyone - from the youngest to the oldest viewer - can keep up with the narrative.

 4. Adorable Romance

-The kiss between Wesley and Buttercup is still one of my favourite onscreen smooches and even my son (who was just as skeptical as the grandson in the film itself at first) really doesn’t mind
+The kiss between Wesley and Buttercup is still one of my favourite onscreen smooches and even my son (who was, at first, just as skeptical as the grandson in the film itself) really doesn’t mind the romance.

 5. Exciting Action

 The action in this film comes thick and it comes fast.
 There is never a dull moment - The Princess Bride will keep even the fidgety of fidgets gripped.